gothopera/gothopera/README.md

  </br>
  usually hanging out above library on safe server, wandering on 18+
  </p>
- 🟢 : idle, mainly used ⠀ ⛔ : busy / not in the mood to talk
+ 🟢 : idle, mainly used ⠀ ⛔ : busy / not in the mood to talk ( unless friends )

 </details>